 Support from the Able, Gifted and Talented Leader

-Danni Bates is the Senior Leader for A,G&T Provision
+Mina Vig, Assistant Head, is the Strategic Senior Leader for A,G&T Provision

 Able, Gifted and Talented Policy

 In our school we aim to provide a curriculum that is appropriate to the needs and abilities of all our children.
 The teaching we provide makes learning challenging and enjoyable and enables every child to reach his or her potential.
 This policy helps to ensure that we recognise and support the needs of those children in our school who have been identified as ‘gifted’ and ‘talented’.

 GUIDELINES In these guidelines the term ‘gifted’ refers to a child who has a comparatively high level of ability against their peers in one or more statutory subjects other than art, music, or P.E.
 Those children who are gifted often have very well developed learning skills.
 The term ‘talented’ refers to a child has a comparatively high level of ability against their peers in art, music, P.E, or any sport or creative art.

 It is worth remembering that gifted pupils can be:

 - Of high ability but with low motivation

 - Of good verbal ability but poor writing skills